wwoods/seriousjs/README.md

   don't feel that it's appropriate to have so many ways of saying "false" and "true".
 Feel free to correct me on that one.

-* The generated code's line numbers don't match up with the source.
-This makes debugging pretty difficult sometimes.
-I understand that the code is less cluttered that way, but it seems to me that making the debug output of the language's interpreters match the input is more important than transient code being readable.

 While those aren't huge, they got me thinking.
 What are some other ways that Coffee-Script could be improved?
 Well, how about: